 Candy coating, melted – optional

 Place whipping cream in a small pan.
 Heat just until it starts to boil, stirring constantly so it doesn’t scorch.
 Remove from heat and immediately stir in the chocolate and butter.
 The heat from the cream should be enough to melt the chocolate and butter.
-If it cools down too fast, you can warm it again – but be carefully you don’t cause the chocolate to seize.
+If it cools down too fast, you can warm it again – but be careful you don’t cause the chocolate to seize.

 Add the flavoring of your choice and stir to incorporate.
 Cover the surface of the truffle mixture with plastic wrap and refrigerate until it has hardened.

 Now comes the fun and messy part!
-Scoop out a tablespoon or so of the truffle mixture, roll in between your hands to smooth it out and then dip in melted candy coating.
+Scoop out a tablespoon or so of the truffle mixture, roll in between your hands to smooth it out, and then dip in melted candy coating.
 You need to work quickly as the chocolate will start to soften from the heat of your hands.

 You could also roll the ball in cocoa, powdered sugar flavored with coffee grounds, or anything that will prevent it from sticking to fingers and storage containers.

 If you have truffle molds you can coat the edges with melted candy coating and let sit to harden (see pictures).
-Then fill the insides with truffle mixture refrigerate to harden.
-Fill the bottoms with another layer of candy coating, smoothing off for a flat surface and let it harden before removing from the molds.
+Then fill the insides with truffle mixture and refrigerate to harden.
+Fill the bottoms with another layer of candy coating, smoothing off for a flat surface, and let it harden before removing from the molds.